-Find out all about jasmine tea.
-Does jasmine tea have caffeine?
-Learn about this floral-scented tea, why it is a favorite around the world, and how to make the perfect cup!
+Find out all about jasmine tea and how to make jasmine tea.
+Curious if jasmine tea has caffeine?
+Learn about this floral-scented tea, why it is a favorite worldwide, and how to make the perfect cup!

 I newly discovered this amazing floral-scented tea and I don’t know how I ever lived without it!
 It is such a beautifully fragrant tea that tastes wonderful hot or cold.
 This tea also pairs well with almost anything.
 It is most commonly infused with green tea so most varieties contain a bit of caffeine as well.